 Summary Notes: The site has good social value due to location and existing use.
 It has very good available space, and the site has good potential to capture and treat run-off from upland areas.

-Site Assessment Map: 201 Power Alley
+City of Chattanooga Green Infrastructure Plan Site Assessment Map: 201 Power Alley